A unique and expansive desert oasis

 Stay in a tipi or lodge in the Mojave Desert

-Tecopa, United States
+Tecopa, West United States

 Spend a few nights in the Mojave Desert at a relaxing retreat surrounded by beautiful nature.